bitextor/monocleaner/README.md

 monocleaner models/es mono.es.txt mono.es.scored.txt
 ```

-This will use the Spanish model located at `models/es`, read `mono.es.txt` file and write the sentences to `mono.es.scored.txt` adding the monocleaner score.
+This will use the Spanish model located at `models/es`, read `mono.es.txt` file and write the sentences to `mono.es.scored.txt` adding the monocleaner score column.

 ___